Working with Genie at Engee

 -

-Transfer data from application to session - the
+Transfer data from the application to the session — the

-function is used to send a value from an application on Genie to the Engee workspace.
+is used to transfer the value from the Genie application to the Engee workspace.
 The first argumentwsVarName

-is the value that is stored in the variable.
-If there is no variable with this name, it is created automatically.
+sets the variable name as a string.
+The second argument, `value', is the value that is stored in the variable.
+If there is no variable with that name, it is created automatically.
 Use this function to save intermediate results and user data in general.
 For example:engee.genie.send("a", 42) engee.genie.send("message", "Hello")

 -

-Getting data from a session to an application - the
+Getting data from a session to an application is the

-function allows you to get the value of a variable from the Engee environment while running an application on Genie.
+allows you to get the value of a variable from the Engee environment during application execution on Genie.
 ThewsVarName

 argument specifies the name of the variable.
 If the variable is defined in another module, thecontext

-parameters are used to specify in which namespace to look for it.
+parameter is used to specify which namespace to look for it in.
 This is necessary if the variable is pre-defined outside the scope of the main application module.
 For example:engee.genie.recv("a") engee.genie.recv("message") engee.genie.recv("value"; context=MyModule)

 -